 Oxford Exam Excellence has a Study Diary on pages 2-3 that is more than just a list of contents: it is also a great tool for planning your own training program.

 - If you want to explore an exam topic thoroughly (for example, ‘Science and technology’), check which unit deals with that topic and work your way through the different sections in it.

-- If you want to practise a certain skill (for example, Listening), use the Study Diary to find where the various Listening sections are, and choose the ones which focus on the task types you need to work on.
+- If you want to practice a certain skill (for example, Listening), use the Study Diary to find where the various Listening sections are, and choose the ones which focus on the task types you need to work on.

 - If you want to train yourself in a certain task type (for example, multiple-choice gap-fill tasks), the Study Diary can tell you which sections feature this task; try to choose a variety of different topics and skills where possible.

 Plan your time